 After the war, there was a new era of rebuilding the damaged landscape.
 The 1951 Festival of Britain was a showcase for the new styles and ideas.
-Modernism became popular, blending urban, public places and new housing estates with the older, more naturalistic form of gardening.
-Modernism used abstract shapes, concrete, glass and low-maintenance plants.
+Modernism became popular, blending urban, public places, and new housing estates with the older, more naturalistic form of gardening.
+Modernism used abstract shapes, concrete, glass, and low-maintenance plants.

 There was a move away from European gardening styles and influence came from across the Atlantic ocean.
-The American Thomas Church was considered to be the founding father of urban garden style.
+The American Thomas Church was considered to be the founding father of the urban garden style.
 He advocated the idea of the outside room which was popularized in the UK by John Brookes.

 The popularity of outdoor entertaining grew during the 1970s.
 Barbecues became popular too as families combined cooking with dining outside.

 During the later part of the 20th century, gardening became the nation’s most popular outside pursuit.
-With increased wealth and prosperity, and higher percentage of home ownership, people had the money and leisure time to indulge their horticultural passions at weekends at the local garden centre.
+With increased wealth and prosperity, and a higher percentage of home ownership, people had the money and leisure time to indulge their horticultural passions at weekends at the local garden centre.